weng271190436/kubefleet-website/content/en/docs/troubleshooting/DriftAndDiffDetection.md

 * Configuration differences will not block resource rollouts.
 If you have just updated the resources on the hub cluster side and triggered a rollout, configuration difference check will be re-run based on the newer versions of resources.
-* When a rollout is in progress, configuration differences will not be reported on the CRP status for a member cluster if the cluster has not received the latest round of updates.
+* When a rollout is in progress, configuration differences will not be reported on the placement status for a member cluster if the cluster has not received the latest round of updates.

 Note also that drift detection and configuration difference check in KubeFleet run periodically.
-The reportings in the CRP status might not be up-to-date.
+The reportings in the placement status might not be up-to-date.

 ## Investigation steps

 If you find an unexpected drift detection or configuration difference check result on a member cluster, follow the steps below for investigation:

-* Double-check the apply strategy of your CRP; confirm that your settings allows proper drift detection and/or configuration difference check reportings.
+* Double-check the apply strategy of your placement; confirm that your settings allows proper drift detection and/or configuration difference check reportings.
-* Verify that rollout has completed on all member clusters; see the [CRP Rollout Failure TSG](ClusterResourcePlacementRolloutStarted) for more information.
+* Verify that rollout has completed on all member clusters; see the [Rollout Failure TSG](PlacementRolloutStarted) for more information.
 * Log onto your member cluster and retrieve the resources with unexpected reportings.
     * Check if its generation (`.metadata.generation` field) matches with the `observedInMemberClusterGeneration` value